-Earlier in her career, Melissa served as an anchor/reporter at TV stations in Rochester and Utica, New York.
-While living in Rochester, she was an adjunct communications professor at St. John Fisher College and wrote a personal finance column in the local paper.
+Earlier in her career, Melissa served as an Anchor/Reporter at TV stations in Rochester and Utica, New York.
+While living in Rochester, she was also an adjunct communications professor at St. John Fisher College and wrote a personal finance column in the local paper.

-Melissa has earned awards from the New York Associated Press and the New York State Broadcasters Association for her reports about heart disease and development in the Adirondacks.
-She was also presented with an award from the Radio Television Digital News Association for her series of stories on mental illness.
-In addition, Melissa was honored with a journalism fellowship in China through the East-West Center and awarded two journalism fellowships in Germany from RIAS.
+Melissa has earned awards from the New York Associated Press, New York State Broadcasters Association and The Radio Television Digital News Association.
+In addition, Melissa was honored with a journalism fellowship in China through the East-West Center and awarded two RIAS journalism fellowships in Germany.

-Melissa is passionate about volunteering and has served as a mentor through Big Brothers Big Sisters for 10 years.
-Most recently, while living and working in Manhattan, volunteered with the homeless.
-In addition, Melissa has merged her passion for volunteering and love of travel and spearheaded two international philanthropy projects with children in Singapore and Costa Rica.
-Years earlier, Melissa traveled to Atlanta to volunteer during the 1996 Olympic Games.
+Melissa is passionate about volunteering and has served as a mentor through Big Brothers Big Sisters for 13 years.
+In Atlanta, Melissa is a volunteer with the Piedmont Park Conservancy and the Global Soap Project.
+Previously, while living and working in Manhattan, she volunteered with the homeless.
+In addition, Melissa spearheaded two voluntourism programs with children in Singapore and Costa Rica.

-Melissa graduated magna cum laude from Syracuse University with a dual degree in journalism and policy studies and earned an MBA from the Simon School at the University of Rochester.
-Melissa looks forward to putting her MBA to work covering stories about Georgia's economy and volunteering around metro-Atlanta.
+Melissa graduated magna cum laude from Syracuse University with a dual degree in journalism and policy studies and was awarded an MBA from the Simon School at the University of Rochester.